hmansur7/EcofixESRC/README.md

 ### Backend
 - Powered by **Django REST Framework** with REST APIs for all operations.
 - **Role-Based Access Control** to differentiate between admin and user roles.
-- Database integration with PostgreSQL/MySQL (customizable).
+- Database integration with MySQL.

 ---